Ghini/ghini.desktop/doc/extending.rst

-Extending Bauble with Plugins
+Extending Ghini with Plugins
 -----------------------------

-Nearly everything about Bauble is extensible through plugins.
+Nearly everything about Ghini is extensible through plugins.
 Plugins can create tables, define custom searchs, add menu items, create custom commands and more.